JavonDavis/Android-View-Controller/README.md

 ##Usage

 ###Define views
-First thing you need is to prepare the views you want to be included in the controller.
+First thing you need to do is to prepare the views you want to be included in the controller.
 You can do this by inflating them in Java using the LayoutInflator class or just placing them in the xml.
 See below for an example xml the activity_image_view_sample.xml from the example module in the project.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>